Keye Luke: Acting career

-Keye Luke returned to the Chan mysteries, which were now being produced by Monogram and starred Roland Winters as Chan.
+Luke returned to the Chan mysteries, which were then being produced by Monogram and starred Roland Winters as Chan.
 "Number One Son" appeared in the last two Chan features, The Feathered Serpent (1948), along with "Number Two Son" Tommy Chan (Victor Sen Yung) in their only appearance together, and Sky Dragon (1949).
 In both of these films, Luke was older than the actor playing his father.
 Luke had a featured Broadway role in the Rodgers and Hammerstein musical Flower Drum Song, directed by Gene Kelly in 1958.
-The original cast album captures his singing of the part of Mr. Wang, the family patriarch.
+In the original cast album he sang the part of Mr. Wang, the family patriarch.

 Luke continued to play character parts in motion pictures.
 He had a featured role in The Chairman (1969) starring Gregory Peck.
 He dubbed the voice of the evil Mr. Han (played by Shih Kien) in Enter the Dragon (1973) starring Bruce Lee.
 Luke played the mysterious old Chinatown shopowner Mr. Wing in the two Gremlins movies and he had a significant role in Woody Allen's movie Alice (1990).

-Keye Luke also worked extensively in television, making numerous guest appearances, including four on The F.B.I. and seven TV movies.
+Luke also worked extensively in television, making numerous guest appearances, including four on The F.B.I. and seven TV movies.
 He was a regular cast member in two short lived sitcoms, Anna and the King (1972) starring Yul Brynner and Sidekicks (TV 1986–87).
 He appeared as Lin Fong (a jade merchant) in an episode of Dragnet 1967.

-In 1972, the "Number One Son" ascended to the role of Charlie Chan himself, thus becoming the first actor of Chinese descent to play the role; Luke supplied the voice of the lead role in the animated television series The Amazing Chan and the Chan Clan.
+In 1972, he played the voice of Charlie Chan, in the animated television series The Amazing Chan and the Chan Clan (1972-73), becoming the first actor of Chinese descent to play the role.
+He voiced other animated characters including Brak in Space Ghost (1966-68) and Zoltar/The Great Spirit/Colonel Cronus in Battle of the Planets (1978-80).